-The Committee on Students with Disabilities reviews and approves all requests from medical students for accommodations due to disabilities.
+The Student Accessibility Committee reviews and approves all requests from medical students for accommodations due to disabilities.
 The Committee will act in accordance with the College's policies and procedures with regard to student disabilities.
 In addition to considering requests for accommodations, the Committee may formulate and submit recommendations for revisions to the College's policies and procedures with regard to student disabilities.